Antonia Liskova

 Antonia Liskova (born 25 March 1977) is a Slovak-Italian actress.

 Career

 Liskova lived in Slovakia until her 17th birthday.
-After graduating in pharmacology and medicinal chemistry, her father offered her a trip to Italy where she worked as waitress in a small bar in Rome after starting a modeling career in Milan.
+After she graduated in pharmacology and medicinal chemistry, her father offered her a trip to Italy, where she worked as waitress in a small bar in Rome after starting a modeling career in Milan.

-Later she returned to Rome and started to work as actress.
+Later she returned to Rome and started to work as an actress.

 Personal life

 In 2010 Antonia married the plastic surgeon Luca Ferrarese.
 The couple has a daughter.